What Is Extreme Heat?

 Extreme heat is defined as when there are 2–3 days in a row of intense heat and humidity with temperatures 90 degrees or above.
 This includes days when the temperature “feels like” it is that hot, based on the air temperature and relative humidity.

 Extreme heat is the number one weather-related cause of death in the United States.
 There has been a steady increase in heat-related fatalities over the last few years.
 2023 had the highest number of heat related fatalities ever recorded.
-Approximately 20 New Yorkers die each year because of extreme heat.
+Take action now to prepare!

 Older person with cloth applied to neck and drinking from water bottle.